IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Note:

 - A public client classification does not automatically mean the client is insecure.
 Public clients typically are under the full control of the user (e.g., a native app on the users device) and secured against malicious attacks.
-Public clients just cannot hide authentication data from the user rendering client authentication useless.
+Public clients just cannot hide authentication data from the user, making client authentication useless.

 ### 34.4.2 Use Cases

 #### 34.4.2.1 Authorization

-This profile applies to use cases where a user authorizes an client application to access health data behalf of the user using OAuth.
+This profile applies to use cases where a user authorizes an client application to access health data on behalf of the user using OAuth.
 Beyond other, relevant use cases are:

-A healthcare professional uses a server hosted web application to access a patients electronic health record (EHR) using RESTful transactions.
+A healthcare professional uses a server hosted web application to access a patient's electronic health record (EHR) using RESTful transactions.
 The web application has been registered beforehand at the Authorization Server with client ID and client authentication method (e.g. client secret) by a system administrator.
 When accessing a view on the EHR, the browser is redirected to the EHR Authorization Server.
 The Authorization Server authenticates the healthcare professional either by presenting the views to enter the authentication factors (e.g. username, password and 2nd factor) or by redirecting to an Identity Provider (IdP).
 This step may be omitted, if the browser already has an authenticated session (e.g. session cookie).
 After user authentication, the Authorization Server performs the necessary steps to authorize the web application access to the EHR data, either by contract or by explicit consent given by the healthcare professional.
 When authorized, the web application retrieves an access token which authorizes it to request and retrieve the EHR data from the Resource Server(s) on behalf of the healthcare professional.

 A healthcare professional uses a single page web application to access a patients electronic health record (EHR) using RESTful transactions.
 At initial startup the app registers with the Authorization Server using a dynamic client registration protocol.
 When accessing a view on the EHR, the steps follow the same steps as in the web application use case above.

 A clinical monitor managed by the hospital system administrators access a patients EHR using RESTful transactions in the hospital LAN.
 At installation time, clinical monitor has been registered at the Authorization Server with client ID and client authentication method (e.g. client secret) by the system administrator and a contracts (policies) have been deposited at the Authorization Server and Resource Server(s) authorizing access to the EHR.
 Before accessing patient EHR data, the clinical monitor requests an access token from the Authorization Server using the client credential grant type.
 The clinical monitor incorporates the access token to the RESTful transactions to access EHR data and documents stored in the EHR Resource Server(s).

 A patient uses a native app on her mobile device to access data from her electronic health record (EHR) using RESTful transactions via the Internet.
 At first startup the app registers with the Authorization Server using a dynamic client registration protocol.
 When accessing a view on the EHR, the native app is redirected to the EHR Authorization Server, which authenticates the patient either by presenting the views to enter the authentication factors (e.g. username, password and 2nd factor) or by delegating to an Identity Provider (IdP).
 After user authentication, the Authorization Server performs the necessary steps to authorize the native app to access to the EHR data by explicit user consent.
 When authorized, the native app retrieves an access token which authorizes the app to request and retrieve the EHR data from the Resource Server(s) on behalf of the patient.

 #### 34.4.2.2 Delegation